nihilor/kurator/README.md

 Kurator is an open-source Jekyll theme for curation websites.
 Just fork the theme, add some content, commit the theme to Github, and activate Github pages to run your own curation website.

+## How does it work?

+Kurator makes use of the collection feature of Jekyll.
+Every file in the `_curation` directory creates a new entry in the collection.
+Just copy the sample file and fill in the websites details.

+In addition, Kurator uses the sources of [Bootstrap 4 Alpha](https://v4-alpha.getbootstrap.com/).
+That means: You can use any of the Bootstrap components in the theme and you can easily change the look and feel of the theme just by editing the SASS files.
+Github pages automaticallly render the Jekyll theme and all the SASS files.

 ## How to start?

 Kurator is easy to use.
 Follow these instructions to set up and run your own curation website within minutes.